Welcome to today's edition of the Rush 24-7 podcast.

 I mean, this really says great things about the United States of America.

-Do you understand what an enlightened great country we now really are?
+Do you understand what an enlightened, great country we now really are?

 And in light of that, let's go back and listen to Commissioner Roger Goodell.

-Couple different issues around the league right now.
+A couple of different issues around the league right now.

-One that certainly has a lot of attention, several of your players have come out and supported gay marriage.
+Several of your players have come out and supported gay marriage.

 Sorry, NFL, the NBA beat you.